 Check your school’s event calendar for upcoming free concerts, movie nights, and networking opportunities. 📅

-Also, you might already be paying for recreational facilities at campus, such as swimming pools, nature parks, and gyms — so get your money’s worth!
+Also, you might already be paying for recreational facilities on campus, such as swimming pools, nature parks, and gyms — so get your money’s worth!

 Use Applications to Stick to Your Budget 📱